Home » Mechanical Engineering » Different Types of Cutting Tools & Their Uses [Names & PDF]

 A broaching tool has a series of distinct cutting edges along its length that is referred to as cutting teeth.
 By increasing the step between any two succeeding teeth on the broach, feed is accomplished.
 Broaches are typically made of high-speed steel (HSS).

-The linear movement of the tool with respect to the workpiece determines the broach’s cutting speed.
+The linear movement of the tool to the workpiece determines the broach’s cutting speed.
 The broach’s cutting edges’ contours determine the shape of the cut surface (machined surface).
 On the broaching machine, this cutting tool performs the broaching operation.

-#10 Hob
+#9 Hob

 Hob